 Section 11.
 Correction Assessments and Remedies.
-In the event that any Member shall violate or fail to comply with the Architectural Control provisions set forth in Article VIII or violate or fail to comply with any one or more of the Use Restrictions set forth herein (herein collectively the "Violations"), such Member may be liable for Correction Assessments provided that such Member shall have been sent prior written notification by the ACB or Association or their agents, employees, or attorneys (hand delivered or sent by registered or certified mail to the Member at the Lot address or the Owner's last known address on tile with the Association) of such Violation(s).
+In the event that any Member shall violate or fail to comply with the Architectural Control provisions set forth in Article VIII or violate or fail to comply with any one or more of the Use Restrictions set forth herein (herein collectively the "Violations"), such Member may be liable for Correction Assessments provided that such Member shall have been sent prior written notification by the ACB or Association or their agents, employees, or attorneys (hand delivered or sent by registered or certified mail to the Member at the Lot address or the Owner's last known address on file with the Association) of such Violation(s).
 In the event such Violation(s) is not stopped, halted or corrected (within the time set forth as set forth in such written notification) and continues, then, without further notice, the Association (or their agents, contractors or employees) are hereby irrevocably granted permission to come upon the Lot of said Member and may cause such Violation(s) to be fully or partially stopped, halted or corrected, without liability for so doing, and may cause any and all costs incurred (including interest and attorneys' fees) in connection therewith to be charged as a Correction Assessment to such Owner.
 The Association have the right (but not the obligation) to correct the Violation(s) or in their discretion to partially correct such Violation(s).
 Correction Assessments may be collected as other Assessments in any of the manners specified herein, including suit at law or in equity or by filing a notice of assessment lien as herein provided.
 The remedy herein provided shall be in addition to any other remedy provided or allowed by law or in equity and shall not be deemed an exclusive remedy.
 Election of one remedy (whether herein specified or allowed or otherwise) shall not act as a bar to the subsequent or concurrent use of other available remedies.

 ARTICLE VIII